 It was around 1995 that my life changed, I saw how it affected my children.
 I struggled then to raise happy, peaceful children and I continue today to try to have a happy, peaceful life by taking care of myself.
 Read more here about those struggles.

-I have been married to my husband and partner in crime Randy for 35+ years, and we have four children: our oldest John and his beautiful wife Alysia and our youngest Elizabeth (Leigh) and her wonderful partner Brian.
+I have been married to my husband and partner in crime Randy for 35+ years, and we have three children: our oldest John and his beautiful wife Alysia and our youngest Elizabeth (Leigh).
 They have finally left our house for good, and are successful adults, which was the goal.

 “What do these people with strong relationships, parents with deep connections to their children, teachers nurturing creativity and learning, clergy walking with people through faith, and trusted leaders have in common?
 The answer was clear: They recognize the power of emotion and they’re not afraid to lean in to discomfort.”